 There are some artists on here that I know a little bit more than others.
-Prince is an artist who had such an impact on music and pop culture during his lifetime, so I can’t come at this from a place of a blank slate.
+Prince is an artist who had a major impact on music and popular culture during his life, so I can’t come at this from a blank slate.
 I mean an artist who can simply be known by one name (or even a symbol) like Prince is a literal icon.

 As mentioned before I didn’t grow up listening to Prince.
 I heard several Prince songs for the first time through covers by other people like “Nothing Compares 2 U” or “When Doves Cry” (the version I first heard was the cover version featured in the Baz Luhrmann movie Romeo + Juliet).
 The other songs I likely heard them on the radio or in a movie or somewhere else.
 I don’t have any particular memory tied to a Prince song, but I will say that “Raspberry Beret” is one of my personal “Get Happy” songs (songs that make me happy).

-For the few Prince songs, I know he seemed to be the type of artist who was willing to experiment and try new things.
+For the few Prince songs I’m familiar with he seemed to be the type of artist who was willing to experiment and try new things.
 I know he did create a new genre of music.
 And back in the 70s and 80s when music was much more divided by genre than it is today Prince seemed to be an artist that could bridge and combine genres.
 I think about a song like “Let’s Go Crazy” which starts off as a Gospel-esque number, goes into a funk/pop sound and ends with a rocking guitar solo.

 Of course, this might not be true for every song, but I think there is a freedom and fluidity to Prince’s music.
 Don’t take “freedom” to mean “just do whatever sporadically.”
 I think Prince was one of those artists who (in terms of music at least) knew the rules, and so he knew when to bend or break those rules.
 And he didn’t seem to be concerned with doing something (music or otherwise) just because “that’s how it’s always been done.”
 Prince defied conventions and was a trailblazer.

 That’s my impressions for now.
-Let’s see if any of this will change as the month goes on.
+Let’s see if any of this will change as this month goes on.